JCSDA/jedi-docs/docs/using/running_skylab/running_skylab.rst

 Developer section
 -----------------
-Note.
-To follow this section, one needs read access to the JCSDA-internal GitHub org.
+**To follow this section, one needs read access to the JCSDA-internal GitHub org.**

 1- Load modules
 ^^^^^^^^^^^^^^^